|Best video editing software for YouTube beginners (Windows)||NCH VideoPad||SEE IT||

 VideoPad creates files in resolutions ranging from 480p to 4K.
 It can output directly to YouTube and other social media, as well as sites like Dropbox, Vimeo, and Google Drive.
 Of course, files can also be saved to the desktop or a dedicated folder on both an internal or external hard drive.

-Best video editing software for YouTube beginners (macOS): Apple iMovie
+Best for beginners (macOS): Apple iMovie

 Why it made the cut: Practically every Mac and iOS device includes iMovie, making it quick and easy for Apple users to start editing video without spending an extra dime.